"The child must adapt to ensure the illusion of love, care, and kindness, but

 ---> Primary Feelings: boredom (existential angst)-existential terror or panic

----> Primary Defenses: Tactical Defenses (verbal and nonverbal), *Repressive Defenses, Character Defenses (e.g., ignoring, dismissing, neglecting own needs/feelings -- idealizing other/devaluing self)
+---> Primary Defenses: Tactical Defenses (verbal and nonverbal), *Repressive Defenses, Character Defenses (e.g., ignoring, dismissing, neglecting own needs/feelings -- idealizing other/devaluing self)---> Purpose of Reaction: Restore "false" equilibrium/safety by "flipping"

 ---> Behaviors: hyperactive/over-doing, addictions, compulsive habits (e.g., nail-biting), lying, running/hiding (incl. passive-aggressive attack other), looking away, rumination, pleasing/placating